 Text Inspector has joined with Cambridge University Press to produce a tool for analysing your texts in terms of the English Vocabulary Profile (EVP), part of the English Profile project.

-This allows you to identify the level of each word, phrase, idiom and collocation found in the text according to the CEFR (Common European Framework of Reference) on a scale of A1-C2 and therefore improve both ESOL teaching and learning.
+This allows you to identify the level of each word, phrase, idiom and collocation found in the text according to the CEFR (Common European Framework of Reference) on a scale of A1-C2 (See an explanation of the CEFR here).

 The English Vocabulary Profile (EVP) is a reference that contains information about which words, phrases, idioms and collocations are used at each level of English learning.